 I currently offer genealogical research for clients and work one-on-one with aspiring genealogists who want to improve their skills.
-My articles have been published in the National Genealogical Society Magazine, The Association of Professional Genealogists Quarterly and the FGS Forum, and although I live in the Portland, Oregon area, I conduct research and lecture all over the United States.
+My articles have been published in the National Genealogical Society Magazine, The Association of Professional Genealogists Quarterly, and the FGS Forum, and although I live in the Portland, Oregon area, I conduct research and lecture all over the United States.

 My interest in family history began when my daughter grew curious about her father's side of the family.
 With little information to go on, I set off to discover what I could.
 Before long, I was hooked.